mikadomethod/kata-dotnet/README.md

 Kata in C#
 ============
-This is an adaption of the Java kata from the book or C#.
+This is an adaption of the Java kata from the book for C#.
 Please, report any inconsistencies to daniel.brolund@agical.com.

 ##### Background